loevgaard/doctrine-manager/README.md

 }
 ```

-if you want code completion or need to do some other stuff you can override the crud method like so:
+if you want code completion or need to do some other stuff you can override the CRUD methods like so:

 ```php
 <?php